 I do not recommend Windows 10.
 Windows 7 will be supported by Microsoft security updates through January, 2020.
 Extension of that is likely.
-Keep your Windows 7 computer running, even if you need to invest to fix or upgrade.
+Keep your Windows 7 computer running, even if you need to invest to fix or upgrade the hardware.

 If you must buy a new PC, you should buy a Windows 7 computer.
-If you approach the business section of the seller’s sales organization, they will be offered until November 2016.
+If you approach the business section of the seller’s sales organization, some will still sell them to you.
 Windows 10 has not been accepted by businesses and likely never will be.
 So, OEM’s must provide Win7-based computers.

 Windows 10 is a completely new and very different Windows.
 Nothing like anything you have used before.